Student Financial Aid determines your awards from the information that you and your family supplied to the federal processor on the FAFSA.

 - If you are planning to enroll in summer I or summer II, you must complete a summer financial aid application.

-- Awards for summer I and summer II may be limited to your remaining eligibility for the Federal Pell Grant, Federal Direct Subsidized and Unsubsidized loans, PLUS, work-study and other grants.
+- Awards for summer I and summer II may be limited to your remaining eligibility for the Federal Pell Grant, Federal Direct Subsidized and Unsubsidized Loans, Federal Direct Parent PLUS Loan, Federal Work-study and other grants.

 Undergraduate becoming a graduate student

 If you are planning to graduate from WMU and become a graduate student, you will need to notify the financial aid office in order to receive financial aid at the graduate level.
-You will no longer be eligible for federal, state and WMU grants or the Federal Perkins loan.
+You will no longer be eligible for federal, state and WMU grants.
 However, your annual loan limits will increase.

 Estimated cost of attendance